scikit-hep/scikit-hep.github.io/pages/developers/gha_pure.md

 and then use `python -m build` or `pyproject-build`, but it's better to use `pipx` to install and run python applications.
 Pipx is provided by default by Github Actions (in fact, they use it to setup other applications).

-Also, we currently have to use `pipx run --spec build pyproject-build` because the module name (`build`) and the program `pyproject-build` do not match.
-A future update to pipx and build may fix this so `pipx run build` will be enough.

 <details><summary>Classic SDist builds (click to expand)</summary>